Zhao Yiman: Revolutionary career

-In September 1927, she went to the Soviet Union to study at the Moscow Sun Yat-sen University.
-In April 1928, she married her comrade Chen Dabang (陈达邦).
-She returned to China in the winter of 1928, and engaged in the underground Communist work in Shanghai, Jiangxi and Hubei at time of the then head of the Nationalist Government Chiang Kai-shek's campaign to exterminate 'leftists and radicals'.
+She went to the Soviet Union to study at the Moscow Sun Yat-sen University.
+In 1928, she married fellow CCP member Chen Dabang (陈达邦).
+She returned to China in the winter of 1928, and engaged in the underground work for the CCP in Shanghai, Jiangxi and Hubei at time of the then head of the Nationalist Government Chiang Kai-shek's campaign to exterminate 'leftists and radicals'.

 Campaign in the Northeast China

-After the Mukden Incident in 1931 which led to the Japanese annexation of Northeast China, she was sent to the northeast to start up struggles against the Japanese occupation.
-She changed her name as Zhao Yiman to avoid implicating her family and gave up her infant son to her paternal uncle to be taken care.
+The Mukden Incident in 1931 led to the Japanese annexation of Northeast China.
+That year, Zhao went to Manchuria to engage in intelligence work and guerilla warfare against the Japanese forces.
+She left her two-year-old son in the care of her in-laws.

 In November 1935, the Imperial Japanese Army and the Manchukuo troops encircled the 2nd Regiment of the 3rd Army of the Northeast Anti-Japanese United Army.
 Zhao Yiman, who was political commissar of the regiment, was seriously wounded.
 Several days later, the Japanese found Zhao in a farmhouse where she stayed.
 In the ensuing fighting, she was wounded again and captured.

 Imprisonment

 Zhao was cruelly tortured after an argument with the questioners.
 In view of her political value, the Japanese sent her to a hospital to receive treatment.
 In the hospital, Zhao converted and recruited Han Yongyi, a female nurse, and Dong Xianxun, a guard.
 Han and Dong helped her to escape.
 Zhao was recaptured not far from the guerrilla base and suffered further torture due to her escape.

-On 2 August 1936, she wrote down the last words, asking her children to continue the struggle.
-On her way to the execution ground, Zhao sang loudly the Ode of the Red Flag, and shouted anti-Japanese slogans.

 The guard, Dong, who helped Zhao to escape, soon died in the prison after torture.

+The Japanese forces executed Zhao on 2 August 1936.
+Her farewell letters to her son state, "I hope you will not forget that your mother sacrificed herself for the nation."